 R&D tax credits are a tax incentive from the UK government to encourage companies to undertake innovative development in science and technology.
 To claim it, your company must seek to develop an advance in its field by overcoming specific technical challenges.
-Our clients have made around 100 claims for R&D tax credits, saving a total of around £5 million in tax, with an average rebate per start-up of £68,000.
-All claims submitted by our team have been successful.
+Our clients have made over 100 claims for R&D tax credits, saving a total of approximately £10 million in tax, with an average rebate per start-up of £47,000.

 Barnes & Scott works with innovative technology companies.
 Many of our clients already qualify for R&D tax credits.
 We regularly assess all our clients to check that they are claiming the maximum possible for R&D.

 Our specialist R&D team will work closely with our accounts team to pore over your financials and pull out all relevant information to maximise your claim.
 One of the benefits of working with Barnes & Scott is that we manage your bookkeeping and accounts, as well as your R&D claim.
 That means we have a detailed insight into your financial data, which is key to putting in a strong claim and ensuring nothing gets missed.